mwcremer/dnd-bx/combined.md

 ### <a name="silence"></a>Silence 15' Radius

 **Duration:** 12 turns
 **Range:** 180'

 A 15' radius area is rendered utterly silent.

 - All sound is stopped and conversation and spell casting areimpossible.
 - Noise originating from outside the silenced area can be heard by those within it.
 - _Silence_ may be cast upon a creature, which must **save versus spells**.
 If the save fails, the 15' radius area of _silence_ moves with the creature.
-If the save succeeds, the spell's effect remains stationary---the targeted creature may move out of it.
+If the save succeeds, the spell's effect remains stationary&mdash;the targeted creature may move out of it.

 ### <a name="snake_charm"></a>Snake Charm

 **Duration:** 1d4+1 rounds or turns
 **Range:** 60'

 One or more snakes are rendered non-hostile, rearing up and swaying to and fro but not attacking.